 Clinical facilitators are nurses employed by UTS to ensure that UTS students get the most out of their experience during clinical placement.
 The facilitators are there to support students and guarantee that students can meet key competencies in clinical skills.There is a facilitator for every eight nursing undergraduate students.

 The Director of International Activities assists international students with:

 - guidance and support on academic issues

-- referral to UTS support systems
+- referral to UTS support systems for international students

 - personal and study issues